sadeli413/meltout/README.md

 # Meltout

 Meltout is a command and control framework.
-This is basically a toy in developement, so please don't use this in an actual engagement.
+This is basically a toy in developement.

+There is no authentication in this thing yet so don't actually use this.

 ## Features
 - Meltout supports (optional) multiplayer.